+I have strong reasons why I hate college.
 I hated college right from the first day.
 The events of the admission day made me hate college with passion.
-I never expected the hatred I had for college to last long but it did.
+I never expected the hatred I had for college to last but it did.

 As the days went by, I hated college more.
 Eventually, the hatred got to the tipping point and I dropped out.